 Everest Base Camp Trek may sound scary & daunting but it is not as difficult a trek as it sounds.
 Every year more than 30,000 tourists enter Nepal with a mission to EBC which makes it one of the most popular treks in Nepal.
 There are few brave individuals who actually stand at the top of the world's tallest mountain every year.
 And for the rest, the great option will be Everest Base Camp.

 People of all ages, shapes & sizes have completed the trek over the years.
 All it takes is a little bit of preparation & determination & you’ll find out almost everyone can conquer the trek.
 Most people are mistaken about the fact that this trek requires mountaineering skills or technical expertise.
 But in fact, The Trekking requires no technical expertise or mountaineering skills.
 It is basically a long hike at altitude.

-There is still some consideration that needs to be taken before you set on for Everest Base Camp Trek despite being non-technical & completely available for anyone having basic fitness.
-Some of them are;-
+There is still some consideration that needs to be taken before you set on for the Trek despite being non-technical & completely available for anyone having basic fitness.
+Some of them are;

 The trek begins after your arrival at Lukla from Kathmandu.
 Here your 65km trek to Everest Base Camp will begin.
 65km may or may not be a dreadful distance for you depending on your trekking experience.
 But even for inexperienced trekkers, 65km isn’t very far once you realize that the average walking speed of a human is 5km per hour.
 During your trek, you’ll be covering 15km per day.
 It may not sound like much to you but one thing you should keep in your mind is that you will not be walking on a paved path that is flat.
 The terrain is often rocky, steep & fairly slow going.
 The condition of the path may also depend on when you trek.